-The reasonsThe mechanism of destruction is in violation of the smallest blood vessels in the fundus.
+The mechanism of destruction is in violation of the smallest blood vessels in the fundus.

 In the early stages of visual acuity is not reduced, and people may not know about the beginning eyes are affected.

-What you can do?You must know that a qualified specialist (ophthalmologist) will be able to see the initial changes in the fundus.
+You must know that a qualified specialist (ophthalmologist) will be able to see the initial changes in the fundus.
 It is therefore very important to regular visits to a doctor and strict adherence to all recommendations.

 Your doctor will refer you to an optometrist.
 The patient should be examined by an eye doctor for the first time not more than 5 years after diagnosis of diabetes.
 Further, in the absence of diabetic retinopathy screening is carried out at least once in 1-2 years.
 If there are signs of diabetic retinopathy: examination should be conducted not less than one per year, and if necessary more often.